Documenting University of Oregon History Project

 4) Document diverse university history

 Previous university archivists, historians, and faculty have documented various aspects of the history of the University of Oregon through books, ephemera, and online projects.
 Major works include books by Henry Sheldon, as well as smaller pamphlets and volumes by a variety of local historians.
-Online resources include the documentation of the architecture of campus on the “Architecture of the University of Oregon: A History, Bibliography, and Research Guide” website (http://library.uoregon.edu/guides/architecture/oregon/index.html) by Edward Teague.
+Online resources include the documentation of the architecture of campus on the “Architecture of the University of Oregon: A History, Bibliography, and Research Guide” website (The Architecture of the University of Oregon) by Edward Teague.
 However, much of the major historical events and milestones remain hidden in a variety of resources and lesser known events and individuals are buried in a multitude of collections.
 In addition, the university lacks a comprehensive historical timeline and online presence regarding the history of the university.
 The University Archives receives numerous requests from faculty and students that these resources are significantly needed for a variety of courses and projects across campus.
 Thus, this project aims to fill this gap and involve faculty and students in conributing to the project.

 Major Project Goals: